fenago/pytest-quick-start-guide/pytest-quickstart/Lab_5.md

 are even able to attach screenshots to failed tests, as in the previous image.

-It\'s definitely worth checking out.
+It's definitely worth checking out.

 ### pytest-cpp

 To prove the point that pytest\'s